Counterfeit for Murder: Plot summary

 When Homicide arrives, Hattie locks herself in her bedroom and refuses to communicate with the police.
 Cramer doesn't want to break Hattie's door down and asks Archie to reason with her.
-Archie does so, and, acting as Wolfe's agent, takes Hattie as a client, but cannot talk her into coming out from her room.
+Archie does so, and, acting as Wolfe's agent, takes Hattie as a client, but he cannot talk her into coming out from her room.
 Eventually, Cramer gives up, breaks down her door, and has her carried away to be interrogated.

 On his way back to the brownstone, Archie phones Wolfe to inform him that he has been hired.
-Over Wolfe's objection, Archie mentions that Hattie has extensive assets – close to half a million dollars in bonds, in addition to her four-story house in Manhattan.
-Wolfe, reluctant as always, accedes, and concurs that Parker should be instructed to see to her bail.

-Archie has concluded that the murdered woman, Tammy Baxter, was a Treasury agent: Leach, when he asked about Miss Baxter, indicated that he knew both her phone number and that she had been to the brownstone earlier that day.
+Archie has also concluded that Tammy was a Treasury agent: when Leach asked about her, he indicated that he knew both her phone number and that she had been to the brownstone earlier that day.
 He and Wolfe conjecture that she had been placed in Hattie's boardinghouse by the Treasury Department to investigate a counterfeiting operation.

-The surviving tenants, Dell, Ferris, Hannah and Kirk, call at the brownstone.
-As she was being carried out of her house, Hattie told them to go to Nero Wolfe and tell him everything they had told the police.
-They set in to do so, but Wolfe takes control of the conversation, and questions each of them about personal background, present employment and source of income.
+The surviving tenants, Dell, Ferris, Hannah, and Kirk, call at the brownstone, where Wolfe questions each of them about personal background, present employment, and source of income.
 Wolfe gets some hints, and the next day sends Saul Panzer, Fred Durkin and Orrie Cather to reconnoiter at the boarders' places of employment.
 Archie is called to the DA's office to help sort out why the Treasury Department, and not Manhattan Homicide, has possession of the counterfeit money, which is evidence in a murder case.
-When Archie returns to the brownstone it is to find all concerned – the boarders, Inspector Cramer and Sgt.
+When Archie returns to the brownstone, it is to find all concerned – the boarders, Inspector Cramer and Sgt.
 Stebbins, Agent Leach, and Saul Panzer – in the office to hear Saul describe the counterfeiting equipment that he found in the building where Wolfe sent him.